Yoghurtyam/MR-ML-Assessments/1. chatbot/README.md

 This will also help us store job seeker profiles as and when provided through a rasa form as discussed above.

 ### Retrieving data and showing it to the job seeker
-To code this logic we'll need to use [custom actions](https://rasa.com/docs/rasa/actions/) in Rasa.
+To code logic such as this we'll need to use [custom actions](https://rasa.com/docs/rasa/actions/) in Rasa.
+Finding the most relevant job and retrieving it can be done in multiple ways and it depends on the data we are taking from the job seeker (check advanced functionalities).

 ## Recap